 The Ugly Rise in the “Corporate State”

 Khalilzad’s rise in the hierarchy of U.S.-Afghanistan relations has been rather ugly.
-With a Ph.D. and a dignified professorship position at Columbia University, he favored one-year fellowship at the U.S. Department of States through the Council on Foreign Relations, a “peak association” think tank.
-That short-term assignment ended his prospect of globally admirable “Afghan” academician and turned him into an agent of “corporate state.”
+With a Ph.D. and a dignified professorship position at Columbia University, he favored a one-year fellowship at the U.S. Department of States through the Council on Foreign Relations, a “peak association” think tank.
+That short-term assignment ended his prospect of a globally admirable “Afghan” academician and turned him into an agent of “corporate state.”

 Khalilzad could have become Edward Said of Afghanistan to establish a much-needed nontribal intelligentsia for his country of birth in the West that would challenge false narratives and offer holistic Afghanistan-focused “research and analysis” for all stakeholders.